anjing

 Coordinate term: babi (a contemptible person)

 Ultras Malaya ekor harimau Malaya!
 Kami turun ke Shah Alam, Satu jiwa sokong Malaysia, Singapore Anjing dibunuh saja ― Ultras Malaya is a Malayan tiger!
-We will go to Shah Alam, support Malaysia together ["with one life"], and defeat ["kill off"] the Singaporean bastards - a football chant
+We will go to Shah Alam, support Malaysia together ["with one life"], and defeat ["kill off"] the Singaporean bastards ["dogs"] - a football chant

 ==== Usage notes ====